All Aboard! 1st post-pandemic cruise ship readies to sail - News Break

 Industry officials are hoping all goes smooth to move past a chapter last year of deadly outbreaks on cruise ships that prompted ships to be rejected at ports and passengers to be forced into quarantine.
 Some passengers died of COVID-19 at sea while others fell so ill they had to be carried out of the vessels on stretchers.

-The repeatedly last year as the pandemic raged, and came up with strict requirements for the industry that have already been contested in court by the state of Florida.
-Florida Gov. Ron DeSantis says the industry generates billions for the state’s economy.
+The CDC extended no-sail orders repeatedly last year as the pandemic raged, and came up with strict requirements for the industry that have already been contested in court by the state of Florida.
+Florida Gov. Ron DeSantis says the industry generates billions for the state's economy.

 On Saturday, officials at Port Everglades in Fort Lauderdale said only that port lost more than $30 million in revenue in fiscal year 2020 from the cruise shutdown.